Horcas: 1991–1996: Oíd Mortales el Grito Sangrado

 In 1991, bassist Eddie Walker left the band and was replaced by current member Norberto "Topo" Yáñez, while the rhythm guitar slot was filled by Oscar Castro.
 With this line-up they released in 1992 their second effort Oíd Mortales el Grito Sangrado ("Hear, oh mortals, the bleeding cry", a twist on the opening line of the Argentine Anthem: "Oíd mortales el grito sagrado" -"Hear, oh mortals, the sacred cry"-).
-This album, which includes the track "Solución Suicida", broadened the band's fanbase and seemed to predict a major breakthrough for Horcas in the near future.
-In fact, during 1993, the band was chosen to open for Metallica, Motörhead, Kreator and Exodus on their Argentinian dates.
+During 1993, the band was chosen to open for Metallica, Motörhead, Kreator and Exodus on their Argentinian dates.
 However, there were soon to be internal frictions, which ended up in Civile firing all of the band members except for bassist Topo Yáñez, in less than a year.
-This situation, which forced Civile to reform the band almost from scratch, together with major problems with their label, which prevented Horcas from recording for 5 years, seriously hampered the band's growth.
+This situation, which forced Civile to reform the band almost from scratch, together with major problems with their label, which prevented Horcas from recording for 5 years.

 1997–1999: Vence – Eternos – Civile's death

-However, Civile continued with Horcas despite these problems.
-This fact, along with the devotion his persona inspired in the local heavy metal fanbase, opened the band a new window of opportunity in 1997, when, with a new line-up which included current members Sebastián Coria on guitar, Guillermo De Luca on drums and Walter Meza on vocals, Horcas were able to finally record their third album Vence.
-The album, which yielded the track "Argentina, Tus Hijos" – also to be the band's first video clip – was acclaimed by critics and fans alike, and Horcas were once again active.
-1997 and 1998 were extremely successful years for Horcas during which the band expanded their fanbase and finally established themselves as one of the leading Argentinian and Latin American heavy metal acts.
+On 1997, with a new line-up which included current members Sebastián Coria on guitar, Guillermo De Luca on drums and Walter Meza on vocals, Horcas were able to record their third album Vence.
+The album yielded the track "Argentina, Tus Hijos", also to be the band's first video clip.
 At that time Civile is quoted as saying that after 7 years he had finally put together the band he had strived so many years for.

 At the beginning of 1999, Horcas returned to the studio to cut its fourth album Eternos, which was to become Civile's last recording.
 On 24 April 1999 Civile played with Horcas for the last time.
 Five days later, on 29 April he was found shot dead in his home.
-The cause of his death was ultimately never clarified, though speculation points to suicide, since Civile had a long history of alcohol addiction and was said to be prone to depressive attacks..
+The cause of his death was ultimately never clarified.